freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-structures/trees/index.md

 The level of a node is defined by 1 + (the number of connections between the node and the root).

 **Height of tree**:
 The height of a tree is the height of its root node.
+(Height of a tree with a root node is one)

 **Depth**:
 The depth of a node is the number of edges from the tree's root node to the node.

 **Forest**:
 A forest is a set of n ≥ 0 disjoint trees.

 ### Some Popular Types of Trees: